Diagg/EndPoint-CloudKit-Bootstrap/Readme.md

 a few notes about this parameter:
 - You can execute as many scripts as you want using coma separators.
 - Scripts are executed after module import.
 - Executed scripts can harm/break/nuke your system.
-Be very carefull about what you run !
-At first this option was devellopped to run scripts filled out only with functions like [this one](https://github.com/DanysysTeam/PS-SFTA/blob/master/SFTA.ps1).
+Be very careful about what you run !
+At first this option was developpes to run scripts filled out only with functions like [this one](https://github.com/DanysysTeam/PS-SFTA/blob/master/SFTA.ps1).
 Of course you can run anything, but using 'Function's script' give you back control on what and when to run your code.

 You can download locally any script from Gist/Github using the ``` -ScriptToLoad``` parameter:
  ```powershell